Dhi13man/spring-multi-data-source/README.md

     - `dataSourceName`: The name of the data source.
 It is used to generate the date source beans and to name the generated classes, packages, and property paths for the data source properties.
-    - `isPrimary`: Whether the data source is the primary data source.
-If this is set to `true`, the generated beans for this data source will be annotated with `@Primary`.
-Hence this should be set to `true` for only one data source.
-    - `dataSourceClassPropertiesPath`: The path of the data source class properties in the application properties.
+    - `dataSourceClassPropertiesPath`: The key/path of the data source class properties in the application properties.
 Eg. `spring.datasource.hikari` for Hikari data sources.
-    - `hibernateBeanContainerPropertyPath`: The path of the Hibernate bean container property in the application properties.
-This is needed to manually set the hibernate bean container to the spring bean container to ensure that the hibernate beans like attribute converters are managed by spring.
+    - `overridingPropertiesPath`:  The key/path under which the JPA properties to override for this data source are located in the application properties file.
+This allows overriding of the JPA properties for each data source.
+By default, it will take the default `spring.jpa.properties` path.

 ### @TargetSecondaryDataSource